Ask AI

 Therapeutic procedures

-Intra-articular injections: as per ACFAS 2020 guidelines, Consider administering intra-articular injections of corticosteroids or nonsteroidal agents as an option for the treatment of patients with ankle arthritis.
+Intra-articular injections: as per ACFAS 2020 guidelines, consider administering intra-articular injections of corticosteroids or nonsteroidal agents as an option for the treatment of patients with ankle arthritis.

 E